UTmathStudentsSlack/PublicFiles/README.md

 ​
 (c) Revise the management policy of the workspace if necessary.
 ​
 - As for the volunteers above, we think that it is best to have ***at least one person per one generation*** (especially, we would like to have staffs from current B3 & B4*).
-The staffs can of course quit the job anytime they want, so please feel free to contact us if you are interested (current organizers are @権 英哲(けん えいてつ) and @Yuta Nakayama).
+The staffs can of course quit the job anytime they want, so please feel free to contact us if you are interested (current organizers are @権 英哲(けん えいてつ), @Yuta Nakayama and @Ryota Kuroki).
 ​
 - As mentioned in (c) above, there are staff members in charge of the workspace.
 If you have any suggestions or questions, please feel free to contact your nearest staff member.